pkolchanov/CustomizingPython/almostequal.md

 The last goal is to modify python virtual machine.
 We need to define how to use  the new `Py_AE` parameter of `COMPARE_OP` command.

 In educational purposes let's change behaviour of float ojbects.
 The `Objects/floatobject.c/float_richcompare` function defines how float objects is compared.
-It's kind of tricky, and we are intersted in a last compare switch:
+It's kind of tricky, and we are intersted in the last compare switch:

 ```c